heinst/track-class-availability/README.md

 Anyone can help out with this, I wanted to do this myself but I don't have much time to work on it, so I am opening it up to anyone that wants to work on it can.

+##In work

+- [ ] Track multiple classes (Trevor)

 ##To-Do

-  	1. Track multiple classes (Priority and an easy fix)
-  	2. When the program doesn't find the txt file, it creates one, it then quits.
+- [ ] When the program doesn't find the txt file, it creates one, it then quits.
 A nice feature is that if it created the file, then read the newly created file instead of quiting.
-  	3. Delete the class or handle the class in such a way so that multiple emails aren't sent about the same class status.
+- [ ] Delete the class or handle the class in such a way so that multiple emails aren't sent about the same class status.
 As of now if a class opens or closes, it doesn't delete the class from the txt file, so it will send an email about the class even after it opens or closes.
-	4. Check if the program works with the major e-mail providers, currently only tested with gmail.
+- [ ] Check if the program works with the major e-mail providers, currently only tested with gmail.
-	5. Go through and add features that are on the `Planned Features` list
+- [ ] Go through and add features that are on the `Planned Features` list

 ##Planned Features
 	1. Track multiple classes (Right now I don't have it going through the whole text file, only the first line to test if it works.)